ycomiti/chext/README.md

 ## Usage

-After installation, you can use the `chext` script to rename files by changing their extensions.
+After installation, you can use the `chext` script to rename files by changing their extensions.<br>
 Here’s how to use it:

 ### Basic Syntax